kroganlab/shinyKrogan/README.md

 This app is for creating volcano plots, bar charts, PCA plots, and heatmaps from proteomics data (abundance or PTMs) that has already been run through MSstats.
 Labels, colors, thresholds, and common labelling/formatting schemes for the figures are all configurable.
 Files are downloadable individually as .PDFs.
 - Requires the "GroupComparison" and "ProteinLevelData" .csv files from MSstats (a .gz zipped .csv is also acceptable).

-*If you have a basic understanding of R, you can easily generate MSstats results files yourself using the [Proteomics_spec2MSStats_results.rmd](https://github.com/kroganlab/shinyKrogan/blob/main/ProteomicsMSsPreparation/Proteomics_spec2MSStats_results.rmd) file in shinyKrogan/ProteomicsMSsPreparation or [artMS](https://github.com/biodavidjm/artMS)---or ask someone from the computational corner for help!*
+*If you have a working understanding of R, you can easily generate MSstats results files yourself using the [Proteomics_spec2MSStats_results.rmd](https://github.com/kroganlab/shinyKrogan/blob/main/ProteomicsMSsPreparation/Proteomics_spec2MSStats_results.rmd) file in shinyKrogan/ProteomicsMSsPreparation or [artMS](https://github.com/biodavidjm/artMS)---or ask someone from the computational corner for help!*

 ### PPI Data Scoring
 Link to app server: http://higgs2.ucsf.edu:3838/yzhou5/R_shiny_for_PPI/PPI_scoring